 NGTL Westh Path Delivery 2022 Project approved by the CER

-Project routes have been finalized for Edson Mainline Loop 4 Raven River Section and British Columbia Mainline Loop 2 Yahk Section.
-In determining the proposed routes, we consider a number of factors including safety, constructability, environmental and socio-economic sensitivities, land use compatibility, economics, cultural sites, as well as stakeholder, Indigenous groups and landowner input.
+In determining the routes, we consider a number of factors including safety, constructability, environmental and socio-economic sensitivities, land use compatibility, economics, cultural sites, as well as stakeholder, Indigenous groups and landowner input.
 To minimize the project footprint, we work to align the pipeline route to follow existing rights-of-way and established corridors where practical and technically feasible.

-All landowners will receive fair and equitable compensation for the land easements granted.
-For further questions about compensation, please contact your Land Representative.
+Landowners receive fair and equitable compensation for the land easements granted.
 Learn more about how we work with landowners.

 TC Energy is committed to protecting the environment.

-As part of project planning and development, TC Energy will prepare an Environmental and Socioeconomic Assessment (ESA).
-We will collect data on a number of environmental elements including, but not limited to, soils and terrain, wildlife and wildlife habitat, vegetation and wetlands, fish and fish habitat, heritage resources, air emissions and acoustic environment, and socioeconomic considerations such as land and resource use, infrastructure and services, and social and cultural well-being.
+As part of project planning and development, TC Energy prepared an Environmental and Socioeconomic Assessment (ESA).
+We collected data on a number of environmental elements including, but not limited to, soils and terrain, wildlife and wildlife habitat, vegetation and wetlands, fish and fish habitat, heritage resources, air emissions and acoustic environment, and socioeconomic considerations such as land and resource use, infrastructure and services, and social and cultural well-being.

-In addition, an Environmental Protection Plan (EPP) will be developed to identify the necessary environmental protection measures to be implemented for the Project, which ensures responsible construction and results in a return to equivalent land capability.
+In addition, an Environmental Protection Plan (EPP) was developed to identify the necessary environmental protection measures to be implemented for the Project, which ensures responsible construction and results in a return to equivalent land capability.

-Employment opportunities — Construction will require the services of equipment operators, welders, mechanics, truck drivers, labourers and more.
+Employment opportunities — Construction requires the services of equipment operators, welders, mechanics, truck drivers, labourers and more.

-Business opportunities — Pipeline construction will create demand for local goods and services, including food and accommodation, hardware, industrial parts, automotive parts and servicing, fuel and more.
+Business opportunities — Pipeline construction creates demand for local goods and services, including food and accommodation, hardware, industrial parts, automotive parts and servicing, fuel and more.

-Annual revenue to support local services — Project construction will result in tax payments to municipal, provincial and federal governments.
-When the Project is operational, annual tax payments will help support schools and hospitals, emergency services, recreation facilities, recycling programs and other local programs vital to sustaining communities.
+Annual revenue to support local services — Project construction results in tax payments to municipal, provincial and federal governments.
+Now operational, the Project provides annual tax payments that will help support schools and hospitals, emergency services, recreation facilities, recycling programs and other local programs vital to sustaining communities.

-We welcome input and support from Indigenous groups, so we can identify specific concerns, environmental sensitivities and culturally important areas along potential route options.
-We will provide opportunities to Indigenous groups to provide feedback throughout engagement and during the regulatory process.
+During various Project stages, we welcome input and support from Indigenous groups, so we can identify specific concerns, environmental sensitivities and culturally important areas along potential route options.
+We provide opportunities to Indigenous groups to provide feedback throughout engagement and during the regulatory process.
 Learn more about how we work with Indigenous groups.

-For more than 65 years, TC Energy has been a leader in the safe and reliable operation of North American energy infrastructure.
+For more than 70 years, TC Energy has been a leader in the safe and reliable operation of North American energy infrastructure.
 From design and construction, to operations and maintenance, safety is integral to everything we do.
-The proposed Projects will be designed, constructed and operated in a safe and environmentally responsible manner.
+Projects are designed, constructed and operated in a safe and environmentally responsible manner.
 Learn more about our safety practices.

-The proposed Projects are governed according to regulations by the Canada Energy Regulator (CER).
+The Projects are governed according to regulations by the Canada Energy Regulator (CER).

 NGTL filed a Project Notification for the NGTL West Path Delivery 2022 Project with the CER in Q1 2020.
 On June 1, 2020, NGTL filed an application with the CER under Section 214.
 On April 30, 2021, NGTL received the necessary Project approvals from the CER to proceed with construction.